Hautapu Substation Project

 September 2024

-This month, we achieved a major project milestone as new lines were connected and secured with the help and expertise of a skilled helicopter pilot and lines crew – up the towers and on the ground.
+In September, we achieved a major project milestone as new lines were connected and secured with the help and expertise of a skilled helicopter pilot and lines crew – up the towers and on the ground.

 Read the story HERE